yeti-platform/yeti/README.md

 * Launch the webserver from the `malcom` directory using `./malcom.py`.
 Check `./malcom.py --help` for listen interface and ports.
   * For starters, you can copy the `malcom.conf.example` file to `malcom.conf` and run `./malcom.py -c malcom.conf`

-### Configuration
+### Configuration options

 #### Database

-By default, Malcom will try to connect to a local mongodb instance and crete its own database, named malcom.
-If its ok for you, you don't need to read this nd should pass to the next step.
+By default, Malcom will try to connect to a local mongodb instance and create its own database, named `malcom`.
+If this is OK for you, you may skip the following steps.
 Otherwise, you need to edit the `database` section of your `malcom.conf` file.

 ##### Set an other name for your Malcom database

 By default, Malcom will use a database named `malcom`.
-If you don't want this, just edit the `malcom.conf` file and set the `name` directive from the `database` section to your liking.
+You can change this behavior by editing the `malcom.conf` file and setting the `name` directive from the `database` section to your liking.

         [database]
         ...